 Focus and Scope

 VIEW Journal of European Television History and Culture is the first peer-reviewed, multi-media and open access e-journal in the field of television studies.
-It offers an international platform for outstanding academic research and archival reflection on television as an important part of our European cultural heritage.
+It offers an international platform for outstanding academic research and archival reflection on television as an important part of European cultural heritage.
 With its interdisciplinary profile, the journal is open to many disciplinary perspectives on European television – including television history, media studies, media sociology, cultural studies and television studies.

 Journal of European Television History and Culture aims at filling a critical niche in the existing scholarly landscape by focussing on the cultural richness and historical importance of European television cultures and by emphasizing the transnational importance of television as a medium of circulation and appropriation of aesthetic conventions, political ideas, cultural norms and social values.
+To realise this aim, we publish two kinds of articles:

 The Journal of European Television History and Culture addresses the scientific community as well as a larger audience interested in television as a cultural phenomenon.
 Broadcast historians, media studies scholars, audiovisual archivists, television professionals as well as the large group of enthusiastic fans of “old” television will have the opportunity to dive into the history and presence of European television by means of multi-media texts.